samverms/Kadouri/docs/docs/features/quickbooks-sync.md

 ### Webhook Security

 - HMAC-SHA256 signature verification
-- Shared secret (verifier token) known only to PACE and QB
+- Shared secret (verifier token) known only to Kadouri and QB
 - Webhook endpoint is public but verified

 ### Permissions